Pelicador/Procurement-KPI-Analysis-ML/README.md

 ## 4. Key Questions for Stakeholders Prior to Project Advancement

-### Performance Standards
+### Performance Standards Definition
-- What’s an acceptable defect rate?
+- What’s an acceptable defect rate by category?
-- Is 82.37% compliance good enough?
+- What compliance rate is considered satisfactory?
+- Are there industry benchmarks we should target for average delivery times?

-### Supplier Strategy
+### Supplier Relationship Strategy
-- Should all suppliers be held to the same standard?
+- Should all suppliers be weighted equally, or employ different performance standards?
-- What are grounds for termination?
+- What constitutes grounds for supplier termination versus performance improvement plans?

-### Category Strategy
+### Category Management Approach
-- Should negotiation differ by category?
+- Should negotiation differ by category and how?
-- How do we balance volume vs. performance?
+- How do we balance volume vs. performance standards across categories?

 ### Investment
-- Budget for ML deployment?
-- Focus: short-term savings or long-term partnerships?
+- Should we prioritize short-term cost savings or long-term supplier relationship improvements?
+- What budget is available for process improvement?
+Potential to implement ML model?

 ---